Standardized Patient and Simulation (SIM) Lab

 Twelve thousand square-feet of modern and state of the art technology highlights the Standardized Patient and Simulation (SIM) Lab, located on the second floor.
 The facility is dedicated to providing hands-on, active student learning and professional development opportunities utilizing simulation provided by both live standardized patients and high fidelity simulators.

 Six high fidelity simulation rooms set up to simulate Operating Rooms (OR), Emergency Rooms (ER), and Intensive Care Unit (ICU), and Birthing Suites.
-A clinical exam and patient rooms provide the staging for learning in safe yet realistic settings for the students of the COM.
+Clinical exam and patient rooms provide the staging for learning in safe yet realistic settings for the students of the COM.

-Sixteen Standardized Patient encounter rooms provide interaction with trained actors that simulate common, as well as, complex medical conditions.
+Sixteen standardized patient encounter rooms provide interaction with trained actors that simulate common, as well as, complex medical conditions.
 This interaction is designed to advance the student’s ability to interpret, apply and utilize knowledge, which leads to the proper assessment, diagnosis, and treatment of patients in a clinical setting.
+Become a Standardized Patient.

-All simulation and standardized patient areas provide the technology required for recording visual and audio interactions between the student and the patients, in turn allowing for CCTV broadcasts, faculty, staff and self-evaluation of the student, and the basis for both substantive evaluation and formative feedback.
+All simulation and standardized patient areas provide technology required for recording visual and audio interactions between the student-doctor and the patients, in turn allowing for CCTV broadcasts, faculty, staff and self-evaluation, and the basis for both substantive evaluation and formative feedback.

-The facility provides for the interprofessional education and interaction required of today’s physician; allowing osteopathic medical students to interact with nursing, public health, athletic trainers, emergency medical technicians and other health care providers in the evaluation and care of simulated patients.
+The facility provides for the interprofessional education and interaction required of today’s physician; allowing osteopathic student-doctors to interact with nursing, public health, athletic trainers, emergency medical technicians and other health care providers in the evaluation and care of simulated patients.